Ced30/GGL-Documentation/README.md

 Only the **main functions**, which would be **public** in an object oriented language will be documented for now.
 **GGL** doesn't work with a Game Maker Studio2 version older than 2.3.

+GGL supports z-order, it uses a controller object (obj_GGL_controller) to draw all of the parent_GGL instances and handle their destruction.

+GGL GUI elements have 2 versions, the "parent" version, which is an object you can drag into the room, and the "sub" version, which is a struct and must have an owner (parent).

 ## Installation

 1. In your GameMaker project, click "Tools" on the top menu.